SteeltoeOSS/Documentation/api/v4/management/using-endpoints.md

 ```

 > [!NOTE]
-> It is recommended that you use `AddAllActuators()` instead of adding individual actuators,
+> It is recommended that you use `AddAllActuators()` instead of adding individual actuators;
-> which enables individually turning them on/off at runtime using configuration.
+> this enables individually turning them on/off at runtime using configuration.

 Alternatively, individual actuators can be added: